 Storing and Shipping Wine

-After prohibition, states created their own individual laws relating to alcohol.
+After the repeal of prohibition, states created their own individual laws relating to alcohol.
 Among these were laws effecting both direct wine shipments as well as shipments coming from a winery.
 These laws often vary dramatically from state to state and range from user friendly shipping to being a felony for shipping wine.

 Traffic

-Yes there can be bad traffic in Napa Valley but this really depends on the time of day, time of year, specific location and whether it is a weekend or not.
-In our experience, the main valley artery of Highway 29 & 29/128 – especially the “wine strip” from about Yountville to St. Helena, can be traffic clogged during certain times of the year (mid/late spring, summer, early fall) and especially summer weekends.
-Typically the worst traffic in Napa Valley is in and around the city of Napa and near St. Helena – sometimes traffic is backed past the Dean & Deluca shopping center from south of St. Helena driving northbound and it can take 30+ minutes just to reach the main part of town.
+Typically the worst traffic in Napa Valley is in and around the city of Napa and near St. Helena; sometimes traffic is backed up driving north bound past Press Restaurant located south of St. Helena and it can take 20+ minutes just to reach the center of town.
 This drive normally takes just a few minutes.
-Traffic tends to thin out considerably once you drive north of St. Helena although it can back up on the northbound side into St. Helena and at the Calistoga stop sign on the corner of Highway 128/Lincoln Ave (further to the north), typically during commute hours only.
+Traffic tends to thin out considerably north of St. Helena although it can back up on the northbound side into St. Helena and at the Calistoga stop light on the corner of Highway 128/Lincoln Ave (further to the north), typically during commute hours only.

 Website Age Logins